 So, why did it take me so long to get to Nellie’s?

-Maybe it’s because I’m naturally inclined to seek out relatively new and lesser known places rather than established favorites.
-Like the wonderful Habañeros Fresh Mex.
+Maybe it’s because I’m naturally inclined to seek out relatively new and lesser known restaurants, like Habañeros Fresh Mex, than established favorites.

 But, yes, I do understand, at last, the Las Crucean love affair with this place.

-If there is one decades-long-tested restaurant in this city you can turn to for flavorful, authentic Mexican food like you’ve enjoyed in Mexico or grew up eating in your own Mexican family – Nellie’s is it.
+If there is one decades-long-tested restaurant in this city you can turn to for an authentic taste of Mexico or what you grew up eating in your own Mexican family, Nellie’s is it.